The move from high school to college is huge—but it doesn't have to be overwhelming. Knowing the basics will help you

 - Graduate student: A college student who already earned a bachelor's degree and is working toward earning a master's degree (i.e., MS, MA, MBA) or doctor of philosophy (PhD) program.

 - First-year student: A student enrolling in college for the first time following high school graduation (or completion of the GED).
 Even if you took dual enrollment or PSEO courses at college during high school, or have loads of AP or IB credit, you are considered a first-year student if this is your first college enrollment following your high school graduation.

 - Transfer student: A student who enrolled in college following high school graduation (or completion of the GED) and is considering changing colleges to complete his or her degree.

 - Associate's Degree: A degree typically completed in two years.
 Michigan Tech offers an Associate of Arts (AA) in Humanities.

 - Bachelor's Degree (BS, BA): Also called a baccalaureate degree, this is a degree traditionally completed in eight semesters (approximately four years) of study.
-Most Michigan Tech students take four to six years to complete their degree.
+Most Michigan Tech students take four to six years to complete their bachelor's degree.

 - Master's Degree (MA, MS, MBA): Generally the next step following completion of a bachelor's degree.
 A master's degree typically requires a minimum of 30 credits beyond a bachelor's degree.
 Completion of a thesis or research may also be required.